soreikomori/ReplayMixPlus/.github/README.md

 ### Errors
 > **I get an error on my browser when trying to register with Google!**

 This might happen depending on your browser or extensions.
 I use Firefox, for example, and it never works for some reason, so I just copy the URL to Edge instead.
 Some tracker removal extensions can also meddle with the process, so you might want to try disabling them for a bit.
+Once the process is complete it should be saved in your `oauth.json`.

 > **The console won't open- it always crashes!**

-Try opening a .cmd (or terminal) first and execute it from there (type `ReplayMixPlusConsole.py` after you've navigated to the directory).
+Try opening a .cmd (or terminal) first and execute it from there (type `user_console.py` after you've navigated to the directory).

 > **I get "Could not find the track [track] in the Compendium.", what do I do?**